-Identify more cows in heat, improve your artificial insemination (AI) results and increase your profits by using LIC UK heat detection products.
+Identify more cows in heat, improve your artificial insemination (AI) results and increase your profits by using LIC heat detection products.

 Effective heat detection leads to higher AI success, which gives you more cows in-calf, a tighter calving pattern and extra milk in the vat, improving productivity and profitability for your farm.